convio/luminateExtend/README.md

 luminateExtend.sessionVars
 --------------------------

-`luminateExtend.sessionVars` is used to set Luminate Online session variables.
+`luminateExtend.sessionVars` is used to manage Luminate Online session variables.

 The sessionVars object contains the following: